TegroTON/API-DEX-TON-Blockchain/README.md

-# Tegro.Finance — API & Documentation
+# API & Documentation — For DEX on TON

-Tegro.Finance for Developer — Backend Services
+API DEX on TON for Developer — Backend Services